minkezhang/cachepp/docs/tutorial/cache.md

 }
 ```

-With all these tools, we can write `LRUCache::allocate` and `LRUCache::acquire`:
+Finally, with all these tools, we can write `LRUCache::allocate` and `LRUCache::acquire`:

 ```cpp
 template <typename T> void LRUCache<T>::allocate(arg, aux) {